 How we decide which studies will be fast-tracked

 COVID-19 studies are assessed by the HRA’s Director of the Approvals Service or their delegate to determine whether they will be accepted for fast-track review.
-New studies or amendments to existing studies will be accepted for fast-track review if they fall into the following categories and will produce interim or final published results within one year, or are funded through the UK-wide NIHR call for COVID-19 Recovery and Learning.
+New studies or amendments to existing studies that involve research on COVID-19 will be accepted for fast-track review if they fall into the following categories and will produce interim or final published results within one year, or are funded through the UK-wide NIHR call for COVID-19 Recovery and Learning.